Atlas-OS/docs/docs/getting-started/installation.md

             - Identify the drive number you want to install Windows to
                 - You can identify your drives by their total sizes
-            - One by one, carefully delete **your drive number's** partitions
+            - One by one, carefully delete **your drive number's** disk partitions
             - Select the unallocated space of your drive number
             - Click **Next**

         === "Deleting data on all drives"
             !!! danger "This permanently deletes data on all drives!"

-            - One by one, delete each partition in the window
+            - One by one, delete each disk partition in the window
             - Select the unallocated space of the drive you want to install Windows to
                 - You can identify your drives by their total sizes
             - Click **Next**